oracle/docker-images/OracleHTTPServer/samples/1221-ohs-domain/README.md

    The **configureWLSProxyPlugin.sh** script will be the first script to be run inside the OHS container .
    This script will perform the following actions:
-   - Start the Node Manager and OHS server
    - Fetch the custom_mod_wl_ohs.conf file from mounted shared data volume
    - Place the custom_mod_wl_ohs.conf file under OHS INSTANCE home
-   - Restart OHS server
+   - Start Node Manager and OHS server

 4. Now you will be able to access all the URLS via the OHS Listen Port 7777
     - http://localhost:7777/console
     - http://localhost:7777/weblogic/sample

  _NOTE: If custom_mod_wl_ohs.conf is not provided or not found under mounted shared data volume, then configureWLSProxyPlugin.sh will still start OHS server which will be accessible @ http://localhost:7777/index.html._
- _Later you can login to running container and configure Weblogic Server proxy plugin file and run restartOHS script._
+ _Later you can login to running container and configure Weblogic Server proxy plugin file and run **restartOHS.sh** script._

 # Copyright